UoW-CPC/rabbda-university-portal/postgres/README.md

 ```
 To see the new database type again \l and hit enter.

-We now need to work on the new database.
-Type the following and hit enter:
+To work with the new database, type the following and hit enter:

 ```
 \c university